shaffex/shaffex.github.io/PluginModifiers.md

 }
 ```

-Install plugin:
+To install the plugin:
 ```swift
 MagicUiView.installModifierPlugin(name: "flipX", plugin: Modifier_flipX.self)
 ```

-####Using the Modifier Plugin in XML:
+### Using the Modifier Plugin

-Once a modifier plugin is installed, you can apply it to any view within your XML layout by using its corresponding attribute:
+After installation, apply the modifier to any view in your XML layout using its attribute:

 ```xml
 <body>